verdaux/BookNotes/A fine balance - chapter 2.md

 - [ ] Felicitous - Exhibiting an agreeably appropriate manner or style.
 - [ ] Buccal - of or involving mouth or cheek
+- [ ] Solemn - dignified and somber in manner or character and committed to keeping promises.